2D Game Design class

 These games can be electronic games if you can affect their formal

-elements (e.g. most games with mods) or non-electronic games.
+elements (e.g. Warcraft 3 with the map editor) or non-electronic games.

 You need to write about your experiments and findings in a report.

-First tell me about the game that you
+First tell me about the game (games for grad students) that you

 selected.
 Write a paragraph about the game with a brief discussion of